catberry/catberry-uhr/README.md

 ```

-And then you can just inject $localizationProvider into you module and use like this:
+And then you can just inject $uhr into you module and use like this:

 ```javascript
 function Module($uhr) {